GravityKit/GravityView/readme.txt

 __Developer Notes:__

 * New: `gravityview_get_terms_choices()` function generates array of categories ready to be added to Gravity Forms $choices array
+* Fixed: Fetching the current entry can improperly return an empty array when using `GravityView_View->getCurrentEntry()` in DataTables extension

 __Developer Notes:__